richtastic/ff/src/3DR/wiki/BP.md

+all messages are typically initialized uniformly at the beginning

 Sum Product / message passing === Belief Propagation [different flavor for BN v MN]
 	- performs inference
 	- calculates marginal distribution for unobserved node (or var) conditional on observed nodes (or vars)